abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/3-Problem-solving.md

 - Explanation:

+  - **Inorder** means traversing the tree in a sorted order (smaller to larger) and to do so, we need to visit the left node first, then the root node, then the right node and so on

+- Time complexity: `O(n)` where `n` is the number of nodes in the tree

+- Solution 1: using `DFS` **recursively**

+  - we do this by :
+    1. recursively calling the function on the **left** node to reach the smallest node
+    2. then we print the value of the node
+    3. then we recursively call the function on the **right** node to reach the largest node
   - We can use a `DFS` to traverse the tree and add the values of the nodes to an array.
   - We can use a helper function to do the `DFS` and then return the array.

-- Solution 1: using `DFS` **recursively**

   ```py
   def inorderTraversal(root):